There are plenty of good reasons to learn a foreign language in India.

 These two classes of reasons can be referred to as “extrinsic and intrinsic” inspiration for foreign language learning.

-However, there are other foreign languages in India, which are gaining increasing attention from Indian individuals, both at home and abroad.
-These are Russian, Korean, Portuguese, Italian, Arabic, and others.
+However, there are other foreign languages in India that are gaining increasing attention from Indian individuals at home and abroad.

 Job Opportunities After Learning Foreign Languages